Consumer Welfare Under Individual Heterogeneity: Empirical application: Inflation and consumer welfare

-Following the literature, to account for endogenous expenditure, we use total household income $z$ as an instrument in a control function approach \citep{blundell_powell_2003, blundellmatzkin14}.
-In particular, we first regress total household expenditure on total household income and prices:
+Following the literature, we use equivalized household income $z$ as an instrument in a control function approach \citep{blundell_powell_2003, blundellmatzkin14}.
+Specifically, we regress total equivalized household expenditure on equivalized household income and prices:

-We then add the residual $\widehat{e}$ of this regression as an additional explanatory variable in the empirical counterparts to Expression~\eqref{eq:estimation}.
-This approach helps to eliminate the bias induced by endogeneity in our nonlinear moment equations.

-All confidence intervals are calculated at the 90\% significance level.
-Confidence intervals for the welfare estimates are obtained through the nonparametric bootstrap with 200 replications.
+Then, we add the residual $\widehat{e}$ of this regression as an additional explanatory variable when estimating moments of the composite share.
+This approach helps eliminate the bias induced by endogeneity in our nonlinear moment equations.
+We apply our results using consistent plug-in estimators, and all confidence intervals are reported at the $95\%$ level and constructed from a nonparametric bootstrap with $199$ replications.